 Choosing the Right Rhinoplasty Surgeon Matters

 Dr. Benjamin Swartout is a renowned nose specialist with extensive experience in rhinoplasty, revision rhinoplasty, and ethnic rhinoplasty.
-Having trained at Harvard and Albert Einstein College of Medicine, he has authored numerous publications on aesthetic facial surgery.
-In his Beverly Hills practice, he frequently treats patients requiring corrective rhinoplasty.
+Having trained at Harvard and Albert Einstein College of Medicine, he has authored numerous publications on facial plastic surgery.
+In his Beverly Hills practice, he is an expert in many surgical techniques and frequently treats patients requiring corrective rhinoplasty.
 If you’re considering rhinoplasty, trust an expert who prioritizes both function and aesthetics.
-Call us at (310) 275-0704 to schedule your consultation today!
+Call us at (310) 861-7891 to schedule your consultation today!